Number One Observatory Circle: Interior furnishings

 Most of the furnishings placed in the house following the 1974 renovation were twentieth-century copies of either colonial or Federal style pieces.
 A notable exception was a bed placed in the house by Nelson Rockefeller.
 The bed was designed by surrealist artist Max Ernst.
 Called the "cage" bed, the headboard had the form of a Greek pediment, and the baseboard a lower version of a pediment.
 The Rockefellers twice offered the bed permanently to the house but it was turned down both by Vice President George H. W. Bush and Vice President Dan Quayle.
 On visiting Barbara Bush at the house, Mrs. Rockefeller offered her the bed, and Mrs. Bush responded, "you are always welcome in this house, but there's no need to bring your own bed."
 The Rockefellers did leave a lithograph called "The Great Ignoramus", several antique Korean and Japanese chests, and nearly a dozen other pieces.

+Vice Presidents often bring their own furnishings, often for the upstairs rooms, and redecorate to suit their tastes.
 When the Mondales occupied the house, Joan Mondale introduced more saturated upholstery and wall colors and contemporary art.
 Like the Rockefellers, the Mondales brought some Asian antiques into the house.
 The Bush family, working with interior decorator Mark Hampton, used a palette of celadon, lime green, and light blue.
 The Quayles removed the lime green and used off-white.
 The Gores oversaw a complete redecoration, the addition of a new dining-room table, new furniture for the library, and a substantial renovation of the grounds and porches to make them more suitable for outdoor entertaining.
 Immediately before the Cheneys moved in, some needed work on the air conditioning and heating was performed and the interiors were repainted.
 The Cheneys brought several pieces of contemporary art into the house.
+Before Vice President Kamala Harris moved in, the Navy refinished the wooden floors and relined the chimneys.

+Garden and grounds

+The home is surrounded by a garden planted with cherry trees, Japanese magnolias, tulips and daffodils.
+In 1989, Dan Quayle installed a putting green.
+In 1991, Quayle added a pool, hot tub, and pool house.
+In 2010, Vice President Joe Biden added a tree swing to the grounds as a Valentine's Day present for Second Lady Jill Biden.
+The grounds include the Family Heritage Garden dedicated in 2012 by the Bidens.
+The garden contains stones commemorating the vice presidential families who have lived in the house, including pets.
+The Family Heritage Garden is accented by an arbor, a fountain, and hydrangea plants.
+Vice President Mike Pence and Second Lady Karen Pence added a beehive to the grounds in 2017 as well as a new basketball court.
+In 2024, Vice President Kamala Harris planted a pomegranate tree at the residence to commemorate the 2023 Hamas-led attack on Israel.
+The 73-acre property is bordered by a dense forest, shielding it from the noise of Massachusetts Avenue.